Taken from the Learning Guide for Maple v9:

 Availability and Setup

-Maple is available on the SCC cluster, including SCC-LITE.
+Maple is available on the SCC cluster, including the Linux Virtual Lab.

 To run Maple, simply type

 The basic syntax is to enter a command such as 2 + 3 followed by a ; (semicolon) and hit Enter such as:

 For more information on Maple, visit Maplesoft’s website.
 More specifically, the primary manuals, the Maple Users Guide and the Maple Getting Started Guide are available here (accessing these online documents requires free registration on the Maplesoft website).

 There is also a Quick Start PDF Training Guide and/or video Training Course available from the publisher.